inmanta/inmanta-core/docs/model_developers/modules.rst

 released version.
 While a version tag is still good practice for v2 modules, it isn't sufficient to consider it released.

-You can package a v2 module with ``inmanta module build`` which will create an sdist and a bdist of the Python package.
+You can package a v2 module with ``inmanta module build`` which will create a Python wheel.
 You can then publish this to the Python package repository of your choice, for example the public PyPi repository.
 For an inmanta project, follow the same procedure but substitute ``module`` with ``project``.

 The orchestrator server generally (see
-:ref:`Advanced concepts<modules-distribution-advanced-concepts`) installs both project and modules from the configured Python package repository, respecting the environment's version constraints on the project package, the project's constraints on its modules and all inter-module constraints.
+:ref:`Advanced concepts<modules-distribution-advanced-concepts`) installs both project and modules from the configured Python package repository, respecting the project's constraints on its modules and all inter-module constraints.
 The server is then responsible for supplying the agents with the appropriate ``inmanta_plugins`` packages.

-.. _modules-distribution-advanced-concepts
+.. _modules-distribution-advanced-concepts:

 Advanced concepts
 -----------------